-Russell Crowe, Ed Harris, Jennifer Connelly
+Russell Crowe, Jennifer Connelly, Ed Harris, Paul Bettany, Christopher Plummer

-A mathematical genius, John Nash made an astonishing discovery early in his career and stood on the brink of international acclaim.
-But the handsome and arrogant Nash soon found himself on a harrowing journey of self-discovery.
+From the heights of notoriety to the depths of depravity, John Forbes Nash Jr. experiences it all.
+As a brilliant but socially awkward mathematician, he made a groundbreaking discovery early in his career and stands on the brink of international acclaim.
+But as the handsome and arrogant Nash accepts secret work in cryptography, he becomes entangled in a mysterious conspiracy.
+His life takes a nightmarish turn and he soon finds himself on a painful and harrowing journey of self-discovery.

 A meticulously crafted biographical drama that delves into the life of mathematician John Nash and his battle with schizophrenia.
 The film effectively balances its exploration of Nash's professional achievements with the personal challenges he faces.
 Russell Crowe's performance is powerful and nuanced, capturing the complexity of Nash's character.
 The film's depiction of the intersection between genius and mental illness is both enlightening and empathetic.
 The narrative structure, which alternates between Nash's professional and personal life, is engaging and well-paced.
 The film's technical aspects, including cinematography and score, contribute to its overall impact.
 This film is a compelling and insightful look at the human condition and the pursuit of knowledge.